Nursing - Associate Degree

 After the Nursing - Associate Degree Program

-Graduates will obtain a Nursing - Associate Degree.
+Graduates will earn a Nursing - Associate Degree.

 The Nursing-Associate Degree program at Northwood Technical College is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, phone 404-975-5000.
 The most recent accreditation decision made by the ACEN Board of Commissioners for the associate degree nursing program is continuing accreditation.

 Wisconsin State Board of Nursing